Student project

 • Restructuring the alerts screen to be more accessible for finding waitlist and friends messages

 These changes can be reflected below in blue, in contrast to the initial medium fidelity prototype above.
-Additionally, the final medium fidelity clickable prototype can be found through this Figma Link.
+Additionally, the final medium fidelity clickable prototype can be found here.

 Final Medium Fidelity Prototype